Ipoh Itinerary 2023: The Perfect Itinerary For 1 – 3 Days

 Kek Lok Tong Cave Temple

-One of the most notable of Ipoh’s many cave temples is Kek Lok Tong.
+Next up is Kek Lok Tong.
 This Buddhist temple is the second stop today, where you’ll explore 12-acres of limestone caves and a wonderful reflexology footpath in the surrounding gardens.

 Translating as “Cave of Ultimate Bliss (or Great Happiness)”, this atmospheric spacious cave, first discovered in the 1920s, enjoys good natural light and a refreshing breeze throughout.
 It’s truly a lovely spot to sit and reflect, in the company of Buddhist and Taoist statues.